-- Battery life is just so so.
+- Battery life is just so so if you listen to music at higher volumes.
 I’ve never been able to get more than three hours on a single charge, so this alone is one of the biggest drawbacks to using the AirPods Pro under an airplane.
 Especially on long flights such as Los Angeles to Dubai, San Francisco to Melboure, or Singapore to Los Angeles.
 In cases such as those, it’s best to have other plans that don’t include listening to your own music or podcasts for very long.

 - Be careful if you fall asleep while wearing your AirPods!
 If they are not inserted firmly into your ears, they will have the tendency to fall out if you not off and you aren’t paying attention.
 I learned this the hard way by nodding off for about an hour on that San Diego to Tokyo flight and I woke up with only one AirPod in my ear.
 I had to go crawling around on the floor to find the other.
 It would’ve been an expense mistake if I couldn’t find that little bugger!

 - Along those same lines, they are tiny (which is a total pain in the butt if you drop one and it ends up beneath the seat).

 Frequently asked questions about using AirPods Pro on an airplane